64nYm3d3/CheatSheet/Networks/Random knowledge.md

 * Low Badwidth
 * Adding hubs for connectivity to the network
 * A bunch of ARP broadcasts
+* Be wary of broadcast domain size, too large and your bandwidth is wasted

 # Important Things